Parity Sheaves

 Then $\pi_* \uk_{Z} \in D_T(\pt)$ is a direct sum of equivariant constant sheaves concentrated in even degree. \end{prop}

-\begin{proof} It is enough to show that the $T$-equivariant cohomology of $Z$ with integral coefficients is free over $H^{\bullet}_T(\pt, \ZM)$ and concentrated in even-degree.
+\begin{proof} It is enough to show that the $T$-equivariant cohomology of $Z$ with integral coefficients is free over $H^{\bullet}_T(\pt, \ZM)$ and concentrated in even degrees.
 We will show that the integral cohomology of $Z$ is free, and generated by the classes of $T$-stable closed subvarieties.
-The result then follows by the Leray-Hirsch lemma (see \cite[Proof of Theorem 4]{BriToric}).
+The result then follows by the Leray-Hirsch lemma (see \cite[proof of Theorem 4]{BriToric}).

 We claim in fact that $Z$ has a $T$-stable affine paving, which implies the result by the long exact sequence of compactly supported cohomology.
 The argument is a straightforward adaption of \cite[10.3 -- 10.7]{Dani} (which the reader may wish to consult for further details).